-The main reception area opens at 8.30am to ensure prompt access for you.
-However, please note that due to our thorough risk assessment procedures in the morning, we are unable to welcome you into the main learning spaces until 9am.
-To access the main reception, leave the car park on foot by walking out the small green pedestrian gate, before walking past the goat enclosure and then through the green customer reception door.
+The main reception area opens at 8.30am to ensure prompt access for students.
+However, please note that due to our thorough risk assessment procedures in the morning, we are unable to welcome students into the school learning spaces until 9am.
+To access the main reception, leave the car park on foot by walking out of the small green pedestrian gate, before walking past the goat enclosure and then through the green visitor reception door.